 As more data is uncovered and collected across industries, businesses are finding a need for qualified candidates who can harness that information to facilitate continuous growth and refinement.
 McKinsey Global Institute even estimates that by 2018, the job market will see a need for over 1.5 million Data Analytics managers.
 When applying and interviewing for such jobs in this field, your experience certainly matters.
 But, it’s a data portfolio (like Rose’s here) showcasing your tangible experience that employers are looking for.

-While many other, traditional programs and degrees teach you the skills you’ll need to know in theory, they don’t provide you with the real world experience with hard skills sought after by employers.
+While many other, traditional programs and degrees teach you the skills you’ll need to know in theory, they don’t provide you with the real world experience utilizing those hard skills sought after by employers.
 If you are looking to break into analytics, and have a background using analytical tools and skill sets, but don’t yet have a data portfolio to show employers, there are a number of resources you can pull from.
-Here are a few that you can leverage to gather data and build up your work:
+Here are a few that you can leverage to gather data and build up your portfolio of work:

 Data Resource 1: Chicago Data Portal

 The Chicago Data Portal includes data on reported incidents of crime from 2001 to present, and reflects information up to the previous 7 days, containing more than 65,000 records.
-One caveat to note is that the data cannot be viewed in Microsoft Excel, so when downloading, you’ll want to open it in a text editor, like Sublime Text, for instance.
+One caveat to note is that the data cannot be viewed in Microsoft Excel, so when downloading, you’ll want to open it in a text editor, like Sublime Text, or use R for instance.
 You could use this data to create a dashboard or data map visualization, breaking down date, offense type, location, and more in a digestible manner.

 Data Portfolio Resource 2: Sentiment140